Acute Spinal Cord Injury

-There are many causes of SCI in children.
-The more common injuries occur when the area of the spine or neck is bent or compressed as in the following:
+There are many causes of SCI.
+The more common injuries occur when the area of the spine or neck is bent or compressed, as in the following:

 - birth injuries, which typically affect the spinal cord in the neck area

-- motor vehicle accidents (where the child is either riding as a passenger in the car or is struck as a pedestrian)
+- motor vehicle accidents (where the person is either riding as a passenger in the car or is struck as a pedestrian)